MrR0807/Notes/parquet-not-working-cases.md

 # Why

-I have found inconsistencies between how Avro and Parquet converts schemas, how values are serialized and deserialized, and how parquet cli tool interacts with written files.
+I have found inconsistencies between how Avro and Parquet converts schemas, how values are serialized and deserialized, and how `parquet-cli` tool interacts with written files.
 I wanted to document those cases for both my own sanity and to raise awareness of these cases.

 # What

 Each case will be started by defining both Avro and Parquet schemas by hand.
-They inspecting how they are automatically converted using `AvroSchemaConverter` into one another, use generic writting methods to serialise information and then deserialise it and lastly use `parquet-cli` to again read those files.
+Then inspect how they are automatically converted using `AvroSchemaConverter` into one another and vice versa, use generic writting methods to serialise information and then deserialise it and lastly use `parquet-cli` to again read those files.
 I will start with simple cases and ramp up by adding complex types like lists and maps.

 # Simple flat schema